WOA-Project/MSM8994-8992-NT-ARM64-Drivers/README.md

 ## Cellular disclaimers

-Currently cellular connectivity only works properly on engineering devices properly provisioned for modem due to apperso halt_subscription.

 We've also been telling people on engineering devices to make backups, this is especially true here.
 Flashing an entire eMMC img on engineering devices will not only risk you damaging the device, but you will also lose for *ever* the modem partitions for *your* phone.
 Those are unique, there's ways to recover them but it's borderline legal.
 If you do not have the correct modem partitions for your device, you will *never* get Cellular to work on your device.
 You have been warned.

-## USB for Lumia 950 and Lumia 950 XL

-- You may have to manually right click the xHCI device in device manager properties -> update driver -> pick the qualcomm xhci driver

-- The USB driver provided requires you to provide external power to the device (or use a Dock)

 ## GPU Testing for Hapanero (not Hapaneros with Lumia950XLPkg)